Magnoliids

-Magnoliids (or Magnoliidae or Magnolianae) are a clade of flowering plants.
+Magnoliids, Magnoliidae or Magnolianae are a clade of flowering plants.
 With more than 10,000 species, including magnolias, nutmeg, bay laurel, cinnamon, avocado, black pepper, tulip tree and many others, it is the third-largest group of angiosperms after the eudicots and monocots.
 The group is characterized by trimerous flowers, pollen with one pore, and usually branching-veined leaves.

 Some members of the subclass are among the earliest angiosperms and share anatomical similarities with gymnosperms like stamens that resemble the male cone scales of conifers and carpels found on the long flowering axis.
+According to molecular clock calculations, the lineage that led to magnoliids split from other plants about 135 million years ago or 160-165 million years ago.

 Classification

 "Magnoliidae" is the botanical name of a subclass, and "magnoliids" is an informal name that does not conform to the International Code of Nomenclature for algae, fungi, and plants.
 The circumscription of a subclass will vary with the taxonomic system being used.
 The only requirement is that it must include the family Magnoliaceae.
 The informal name "magnoliids" is used by some researchers to avoid the confusion that recently surrounds the name "Magnoliidae."
 More recently, the group has been redefined under the PhyloCode as a node-based clade comprising the Canellales, Laurales, Magnoliales, and Piperales.
 Chase & Reveal have proposed "Magnoliidae" as the name used for the entire group of flowering plants, and the formal name "Magnolianae" for the group of four orders discussed here.